tarquin-the-brave/blog/content/posts/_re-learning-haskell-3.md

 This is good.
 I wonder how far Rust will get...
 TBF this is reflected in Rust too.
 Just different things.

+# What Next?

+- Do some new AOC problems - no rush
+- More FPCO tutorials - absolutely
+- specific goals:
+  + performance profiling
+  + graphs - for day15 - failed attempt

 [^re]: By this stage, and really by the time I got to [Part 2][part2], I'm no longer "Re-learning" Haskell as I've gone far beyond the level I got to when I